Bearing Witness for the Church

 "Have no fellowship with the unfruitful works of darkness, but rather expose them." — Ephesians 5:11

 ✝ Thank you.
-You will hear from us.
+You will hear from us when it matters.

-No spam.
-Faith-based commentary only.
+Significant updates only.
+No daily emails.
 Unsubscribe at any time.

 He Posted Himself as Jesus.
 Then He Attacked the Pope for Preaching Peace.